jiutongzhao/Time-Series-Data-Analysis/docs/chap7.md

 <p align = 'center'>
 <img src="Figure/figure_stft.png" alt="An example of DFT." width="100%"/>
+</p><p align = 'center'>
+    The STFT spectra of a signal that consists of a growing wave, a chriping wave, and a contant wave.
 </p>

-The red hashed region indicates the **cone of influence (COI)**, which represents the area where edge effects may distort the STFT results due to the finite length of the signal and windowing.
-The COI is typically defined as half the window length on either side of the time axis, beyond which the STFT results should be interpreted with caution.
+The red hashed region indicates the ***<u>cone of influence (COI)</u>***, which represents the area where edge effects may distort the *STFT* results due to the finite length of the signal and windowing.
+The *COI* is typically defined as half the window length on either side of the time axis, beyond which the *STFT* results should be interpreted with caution.
 The affected results is sensitive to the padding method and therefore more subjective.
 Thus they are often masked out in visualizations to highlight the reliable region of the time-frequency representation.

-## Continuous Wavelet Transform
+## Continuous Wavelet Transform `ssqueezepy.cwt` and `pywt.cwt`

 Although the STFT can represent a signal on the time–frequency plane, it does so with a **fixed window**: a short window yields good resolution at high frequencies but blurs low-frequency components, while a long window does the opposite—there is no way to optimize both simultaneously.